endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## SysDataNoLock Blocking Reinvoke Example

-<p>A blocking asynchronous API can be hidden inside a class member function.
-The function below sets the current mode on <code>workerThread2 </code>and returns the previous mode.
-A blocking delegate is created on the stack and invoked if the caller isn 't executing on <code>workerThread2</code>.
-To the caller, the function appears synchronous, but the delegate ensures that the call is executed on the proper thread before returning.</p>
+A blocking asynchronous API can be hidden inside a class member function.
+The function below sets the current mode on `workerThread2` and returns the previous mode.
+A blocking delegate is created on the stack and invoked if the caller isn't executing on `workerThread2`.
+To the caller, the function appears synchronous, but the delegate ensures that the call is executed on the proper thread before returning.

 ```cpp
 SystemMode::Type SysDataNoLock::SetSystemModeAsyncWaitAPI(SystemMode::Type systemMode)